How to shoot Northern Light

 Lens: Most prefer to use a wide-angle lens around 15-28 mm

 Remote trigger: Optional.
 It’s also possible to use the self timer

 The Northern Light moves all the time, and it has to be dark when you shoot.
 That means that you have to use quite a long exposure time and a tripod to catch it.

 Mount the camera on the tripod and compose the image.
 Chose to shoot with the lens wide open and choose an ISO setting between 800-3200, depending on how fast your lens is, how dark it is, and the nature of the Northern Light.
-The exposure time is the hardest; if the Northern Light is very active and moves fast – choose a shorter exposure time, maybe around 5 to 10 seconds.
-If it’s faint and does not move, you possibly have to select an exposure of about 15 to 25 seconds.
+The exposure time is the most important – choose as short exposure time as possible!

 If you choose too long exposure time when the Northern Light is active, you lose definition and spreads all over the image.
 Optimal, you want to catch these beautiful windings, not a green “slime” without a definition covering all the sky.

 The earth rotates once every 23 hours and 56 minutes.
 That has relevance for long exposure photography in that you will get star trailing in the images when the exposure time gets too long.
 What is too long?